2025 India–Pakistan crisis: Missile strikes and escalation

 On the night of 6/7 May, India launched "Operation Sindoor", striking what it described as "terrorist infrastructure" in Pakistan.
 The operation lasted 23 minutes and consisted of missile strikes by IAF jets.
 Rajnath Singh, Minister of Defence (India), said on 8 May that at least 100 militants had been killed in the strikes.

 According to India, the missile strikes of Operation Sindoor targeted the camps and infrastructure of militant groups Jaish-e-Mohammed and Lashkar-e-Taiba, and no Pakistani military facilities were targeted.
 According to Pakistan, the Indian strikes targeted civilian areas, including mosques, killing 31 Pakistani civilians.
 Following these strikes, border skirmishes and drone strikes occurred between the two countries.
 Jaish-e-Mohammad chief Maulana Masood Azhar accepted that 10 members of his family and four of his aides were killed in India's airstrikes on the group's headquarters at the Jamia Masjid Subhan Allah in Bahawalpur.

 On 7 May, Pakistan's army launched mortar shells on the border district of Poonch in the Hindu-majority Jammu region.
 It was considered the worst shelling attack of the ongoing armed conflict in over 50 years, and the heaviest shelling attack since the Indo-Pakistani war of 1971.
 Indian sources claimed it killed one Indian soldier, 16 civilians, including 12-year-old twins, and leaving 43 wounded, and destroyed 31 schools, hundreds of homes, and a Sikh temple and its ragi.
+In response to the Pakistani shelling, the Indian Army responded with heavy and intense shelling in Pakistani administered Azad Kashmir.
+According to the report of Azad Kashmir State Disaster management authority 31 Pakistani civilians were killed in Azad Kashmir's ten districts due to Indian shelling and gunfire.
+The report also said that at least 287 houses and 21 shops were damaged due to shelling in the past four days while 22 cattle were killed.

-In retaliation, on 10 May, Pakistan launched an operation codenamed "Operation Bunyan-um-Marsoos" targeting several Indian military bases.
+In retaliation, on 10 May, Pakistan launched an operation codenamed "Operation Bunyan-un-Marsoos" targeting several Indian military bases.
 India also continued Operation Sindoor, expanding its scope to target Pakistani military installations.
 This conflict marked the first drone battle between the two nuclear-armed nations.